Lake Eola Park: History

-The park was informally established in 1888 using the first parcel of land; it was the first of many that were donated to the City of Orlando by several families.
-His sons named it Lake Eola, after a lady they both knew. {Of note, the daughter of Maj.
-Robert Dickinson Allen, 1836 - 1909, and Laura Adelaide Sims, 1842 - 1885, was named Eola J Allen.
-She was born about 1860.
-(1860 United States Federal Census Texas Bastrop, Bastrop) She was the niece of John Howard Allen, second mayor of Orlando.} The area was officially declared as a park in 1892.
+Judge Robert Summerlin named the lake his father Jacob Summerlin Jr. and mother Fanny (Knight) Summerlin (California History of the Bench & Bar of Southern CA 1909) donated, and where Judge Robert Summerlin built his home, and lived at that lake.
+Judge Robert Summerlin named Lake Eola, broken hearted, after his fiancee, tragically died weeks before their wedding.

+The area was officially declared a park in 1892.
 The park area has been home to a zoo; a horse race track; tennis courts; a pier with a dance area; and the broadcast site of a local radio station.
 The fountain was installed in 1912 at a cost of $10,000.
-A replacement, originally dubbed the "Centennial Fountain," was installed in 1957 at a cost of $350,000.
+A replacement, originally dubbed the "Centennial Fountain", was installed in 1957 at a cost of $350,000.
 It was renamed the "Linton E. Allen Memorial Fountain" in 1966 to honor its biggest advocate.
 The iconic water feature is an official symbol of Orlando.

 Lake Eola Park was expanded in 1993 with the closure of Washington Street, which ran between Lee's Lakeside restaurant and the park.
 With the expansion, the restaurant and Post Parkside Apartments were now located in the park.
 The International Food Court was also created at this time.

 In late August 2009, lightning struck the fountain, rendering it inoperable.
 The city has a $1 million insurance policy on the fountain, with a $500,000 deductible.
 Because of the city's then-current budget crisis, the fate of the fountain was unknown.
 On October 15, 2009, Mayor Buddy Dyer announced that the city would not only repair the fountain, but "also replace its cracked plastic skin and install a state-of-the-art system of lights and water jets" at a cost of $2.3 million.
 The fountain was rededicated and resumed operation on July 4, 2011.

-In July 2013 the park expanded to the Southeast to include East Washington Street.
+In July 2013 the park expanded to the southeast to include East Washington Street.
 The expansion added an extra 1.36 acres of lawn, new LED lighting, widened sidewalks, nearly 4,000 square feet of paved patio and an additional 7,500 square feet of brick paved space on East Washington Street.
 In September 2013 the City opened Eola House at 512 East Washington Street.
-The house sits on the expanded part of the park and serves as a welcome center, gift shop and park offices for the Lake Eola Park.
+The house sits on the expanded part of the park and serves as a welcome center, gift shop and offices for the park.
 Also in 2013, six sculptures were installed by the non-profit See Art Orlando.